Blog

 Nasal congestion forces a shift from nasal to mouth breathing, a change that may seem trivial but has significant consequences for the jaw.
 Mouth breathing alters the natural position of the jaw and places additional strain on the muscles and joints involved in mastication (chewing).
 Over time, this can lead to muscle fatigue and discomfort.

 In more extreme cases, the body may subconsciously respond by grinding or clenching the teeth, particularly during sleep.
 This reaction is not just a mechanical one.
-It is believed to be an instinctive attempt to open up the airways by engaging and moving the throat muscles.
+Sleep bruxism has been associated with sleep-disordered breathing, although the exact physiological relationship remains unclear.

 Inflammation and Swelling